Stability-AI/StableLM/README.md

 ## Quickstart

-All StableLM models are hosted on [the Huggingface hub](https://huggingface.co/StabilityAI).
+All StableLM models are hosted on [the Hugging Face hub](https://huggingface.co/StabilityAI).
 Check out this [notebook](https://github.com/Stability-AI/StableLM/blob/main/notebooks/stablelm-alpha.ipynb) to run inference with limited GPU capabilities.

 Get started chatting with `StableLM-Tuned-Alpha` by using the following code snippet: